stella-yang/urop-website/README.md

-# urop-website
+# urop.guide

+Yang Yan, Stella Yang, Alisa Ono, Angela Cai

-Urop.guide is a much more usable UROP website for MIT students.
-You can easily filter UROP opportunities by term and search for keywords.
+<urop.guide> is a different view of the UROP website for MIT students!

-Email us at uropguide@mit.edu for any feedback, questions, or concerns.
+Please email us at uropguide@mit.edu with any feedback, questions, or concerns.